 Resilient people also adapt to adversity, often quickly, to protect themselves and others from further anguish.
 They have a high tolerance for frustrating situations and are proactive in solving problems.

 Take the challenge: Be kind to yourself.
 This helps build resilience because we don’t take our mistakes and setbacks as hard, chastising ourselves for what went wrong.
-Instead, we react more as a caring friend would, so we don’t add to the misery that can keep us stuck.
+Instead, we react more as a caring friend would.
+This way we don’t add to the misery that can keep us feeling stuck.

 Notice when you’re criticizing or judging yourself and, instead, think about how well you’ve been handling the pandemic.
 Place yourself as a priority so you can face the day strong, both physically and mentally.
 Be sure to eat healthily, get regular exercise and enough sleep, say affirmations, keep an optimistic outlook (gratitude can help), and forgive yourself.